-Casa de Paz SLV is a Post Acute Holistic Trauma Center located in south central Colorado USA.
+Casa de Paz SLV is a Post Acute Holistic Trauma Support Center located in south central Colorado USA.
 This area offers a very pure natural setting in a community that is rich in holistic healing opportunities.
 You are welcome to come here to rest, decompress & integrate the trauma you have experienced on your immigration journey.

 Currently, we do not have funding to house or feed you.
 You will need to be sponsored.